ElementAstro/atom-docs/src/content/docs/en/system/wregistry.md

 5. **Validation**: When modifying registry values, validate the data you're writing to ensure it's in the correct format and within expected ranges.

-6. **Documentation**: Keep clear documentation of what registry keys and values your application uses, modifies, or depends on.
+6. **Documentation**: Keep clear of what registry keys and values your application uses, modifies, or depends on.

-## Conclusion

-These Windows Registry functions provide a powerful interface for interacting with the Windows Registry using C++.
-They offer a range of capabilities from simple key-value operations to more complex tasks like recursive enumeration and registry backups.

-When using these functions, always be mindful of the potential system-wide impact of registry modifications.
-Thoroughly test your application's registry interactions in a controlled environment before deploying to production systems.

-Remember that these functions are Windows-specific and should be properly isolated in cross-platform code.
-Use conditional compilation (`#ifdef _WIN32`) to ensure these functions are only compiled and used on Windows systems.